jeevan-jp/multipage-reader/README.md

-# This ereader web application provide readablity to .epub files
+# This ereader web application provide facility to read .epub files
-.epub extension is mainly used for html version of ebooks.
+.epub extension is mainly used to read html version of ebooks containing several html pages.
 ## Read the following steps to use it:
 1. Download .epub file
 2. Change its extension to .zip